rene78/BitcoinMythBusters/README.md

 # What it is

 *BTC Mythbusters* helps you to give conclusive answers to found or unfound criticism about Bitcoin.
-Click on the rebuttal to copy the text for usage in whatever online forum you like.
+Click on the answer to copy the text for usage in whatever online forum you like.
+No need to waste your time by manually addressing the same concerns over and over again.

-# Support

-You can add or edit questions and answers in your native language by clicking the *Edit* button on each page.
-The more people help the better this guideline gets!

 ***